Benji123abc/RPG-Library/README.md

 # RPG-Library
-a library that can be used to manage RPG games
+RPG-Library is a library that can be used to manage characters, places, enemies, and more in RPG games.